Website icon Xpert.Digital

 Economic differences

-Markets outside the EU may appear economically less stable or less attractive, discouraging German start-ups from expanding there.
+Markets outside the EU may appear less economically stable or less attractive, which discourages German start-ups from expanding there.

-However, there could be opportunities for start-ups in the future, as some non-EU countries in Europe, such as Switzerland or Norway, represent economically strong and technologically advanced markets.
+However, this could present opportunities for start-ups in the future, as some non-EU countries in Europe, such as Switzerland or Norway, represent economically strong and technologically advanced markets.

 4. 📈 North America – 4.4% revenue share

-The North American market (specifically the USA and Canada) accounts for 4.4% of sales.
+The North American market (particularly the USA and Canada) accounts for 4.4% of revenue.
 This is a remarkably small share considering that North America is one of the world's largest and most important technology markets.
-Possible reasons for this relatively low proportion could be:
+Possible reasons for this relatively small share could be:

 Highly competitive market

-The US market is particularly competitive because many leading tech companies are based there.
-It can be difficult for start-ups to gain a foothold in this environment.
+The US market is particularly competitive, as it is home to many leading tech companies.
+It can be difficult for startups to gain a foothold in this environment.

 Cultural and regulatory differences

-The US and Canada have different legal requirements and cultural expectations that could make expansion difficult.
+The US and Canada have different legal requirements and cultural expectations that could make expansion more difficult.

 High market entry costs